ccrd1711/space_shack/TESTING.md

 No. 17 | Booking more than two guests caused a 500 error | Validation was added to the booking form to restrict guest entries to between 1 and 2 people only, with a custom error message shown to the user.
 Additional checks were added in the model to prevent invalid data from reaching the database.
 No.18 | Extremely long bookings caused a server error when calculcating cost and duration | A maximum limit of 7 days was enforced through form validators, with a clear error message shown if exceeded.
 This prevents application crashes and aligns with the pricing model.
 No.19 | If a user submitted a comment with only whitespace, the comment was silently rejected with no explanation.| A form level validation check was added, and error message is now rendered clearly above the comment field when the input is invalid.
+No.20 | When users submitted the booking form with a check in date in the past it caused a 500 error.| Added validation to ensure the check-in date is not earlier than current date.
+If a user now tries to do this, a clear error message is shown and the form is rejected.